 - Make sure you always haggle whether it’s for souvenir shopping or when booking a taxi or you’ll end up overpaying.

-- Bring mosquito repellent if you’re planning on visiting the waterfalls or rice fields.
+- Bring mosquito repellent if you plan to visit the waterfalls or rice fields.

 - Laundry in Ubud costs about IDR 20k per kg.

 There you go!
-This is how you can spend 3 awesome days in Ubud, Bali!
+This is how you can spend 3 days in Ubud, Bali!
 I hope this guide answered all your questions and feel free to share your personal recommendations!
 Make sure to also check out my Bali itinerary including all the best things to see and do in 2 weeks!